Tuesday, 8 August 2023

 2) Verify Package Installation:

-composer require spatie/laravel-permission
+composer needs spatie/laravel-permission

-3) Clear Cache and Config:
+3) Clear the cache and settings:

 php artisan cache:clear